HJiLi/FreeTransformSR/README.md

 |  ----  | ----  |
 |  DIV2K | Set5 + Set14 + BSD100 + Urban100 + Manga109  |

-Refer to the datasets folder for the complete data.

 ## Implementation of FreeTransformSR
 ### Train